Emapic/emapic/README_en.md

 npm install
 ```

-Now we can launch the application with the command:
+Now we can launch the application with either of these commands:

 ```
-nodejs server.js
+npm run start
 ```
-Or (depending on your Node.js version):
 ```
 node server.js
 ```